What is the definition of research?

 Is there anything else I should know?

-All researchers submitting proposals and their faculty advisors must complete the NIH or CITI training and submit the certificate with the application.
+All researchers submitting proposals and their faculty advisers must complete the NIH or CITI training and submit the certificate with the application.
 The NIH training website is found in the application packet.
 To go to the online training, click here.
-Please note that anyone named on a proposal form, including a thesis advisor, must submit the NIH certificate.
+Please note that anyone named on a proposal form, including a thesis adviser, must submit the NIH certificate.
 Please retain a copy of your NIH certificate for future IRB submissions.
 NIH certificates must have validity of 5 years.
 After 5 years, you must renew the certificate.